-Once upon a time you could hang around the port of Ushuaia, Argentina, and 'hitchhike' to the Peninsula in an unsold cabin, especially early or late season (November or March).
+Once upon a time, you could hang around the port of Ushuaia, Argentina, and "hitchhike" to the Peninsula in an unsold cabin, especially early or late season (November or March).
 While it is technically still possible to nab a bargain this way, your choices are seriously limited and this kind of finger-crossing doesn't suit most people; you could end up waiting around in Ushuaia indefinitely, never scoring a trip to Antarctica.
-If this method appeals to you, register with one of the local agencies such as Freestyle Adventure Travel, which specialise in last-minute Antarctic cruises.
-Good luck.
+If this method appeals to you, register with one of the local agencies such as Freestyle Adventure Travel, which specializes in last-minute Antarctic cruises.

-Another good idea is to consider departures outside of the popular peak period in December and January.
-You'll be more likely to find favourable offers at these times of less demand onboard ships of higher rating.
-Bear in mind there is a slightly higher risk of less favourable weather at these times and some of your onshore experiences will be different.
+Another good idea is to consider departures outside of the popular peak period from December to January.
+You'll be more likely to find favorable offers at these times of lower demand, particularly in November and March.
+Bear in mind there is a slightly higher risk of less favorable weather at these times, and some of your onshore experiences will be different.
 For example, in the early season, the penguins will still be building their nests or sitting on eggs, while the chicks will be all grown up and mostly gone later in the season.
 Early season also brings about the pristine white landscapes you're probably picturing when you think of Antarctica, while a lot of snow will have melted by late season, leaving Antarctica looking rockier and somewhat guano-covered and therefore slightly less picturesque in some opinions.

-Apart from the above advice, the only other real way to cut your Antarctic cruise cost is to compromise.
-Although there is not always an appreciative price difference between 3-star and 5-star ships (yes, really!) there are still savings to be made here.
-The less salubrious ships will offer twin-, triple- and even quad-share cabins with shared facilities, but even these are snapped up quickly by budget-conscious expeditioners like you.
+Although there is not always an appreciative price difference between 3-star and 5-star ships (yes, really!), there are still savings to be made here.
+The less salubrious ships will offer twin, triple, and even quad cabins with shared facilities, but even these are snapped up quickly by budget-conscious expeditioners.
 You can also choose shorter itineraries of less than two weeks, but bear in mind you are then spending a greater proportion of your valuable cruise time crossing the capricious Drake Passage instead of communing with the penguins.